zolantris/ValheimMods/src/ValheimRAFT/docs/tutorials/Tutorial_Basics.md

    world.

 ### The vehicle turns into a box when I sail near it (area loads)

+- Please run `vehicle fixNearbyVehiclePositions`.

+It's possible a client disconnected from the server and the server stopped updating vehicle positions which caused the miss in the saved zdos.

+This command should force the vehicles in the area of 250 radius to be fixed and sync their item positions correctly.

 - On a dedicated server this was largely fixed in `>=2.0.0`.
 - Single player rendering issues should be reported as a bug with your